 International and Scholarship Program Officer

-Patricia Blessing received her Ph.D. in Art and Archaeology from Princeton University in 2012.
-Her forthcoming book, Rebuilding Anatolia after the Mongol Conquest: Islamic Architecture in the Lands of Rūm, 1240-1330 investigates the relationship between patronage, architecture, and style in the context of trans-imperial networks stretching from Anatolia to Central Asia. in addition to her expertise in art history, Blessing has worked on archaeological excavations in Syria, Uzbekistan, and Turkey.
+Patricia Blessing received her PhD in Art and Archaeology from Princeton University in 2012.
+Her book, Rebuilding Anatolia after the Mongol Conquest: Islamic Architecture in the Lands of Rūm, 1240-1330 (Ashgate, 2014) investigates the relationship between patronage, architecture, and style in the context of trans-imperial networks stretching from Anatolia to Central Asia.
+In addition to her expertise in art history, Blessing has worked on archaeological excavations in Syria, Uzbekistan, and Turkey.
 At the Humanities Center, Blessing coordinates the International Visitors Program, the Hume Humanities Honors Fellowships, and the Manuscript Review Workshop.
-Occasionally, she teaches courses on medieval history and on Islamic art and architecture.
+Occasionally, she teaches Stanford courses on medieval history and on Islamic art and architecture.

 Veronica came to the Stanford Humanities Center after spending several years at the Freeman Spogli Institute for International Studies.
 Prior to working at Stanford, Veronica received her MA in English from Claremont Graduate University, and BAs in English and in History from UCLA.
 She is the proud cat-mom to Dagny, named for Dagny Taggart in Atlas Shrugged.